-INFORM measures India’s risk of humanitarian crisis and disaster at 5.5/10 and 7/10 for Hazards & Exposure. ?
+INFORM measures India’s risk of humanitarian crisis and risk to be relatively high at 5.5/10 and risk for hazard and exposure at 7/10. ?

 No significant access constraints reported.

 18/04: Western, central and northern India has been affected by heavy rain, strong winds and dust storms since mid-April.
 As of 18 April, Madhya Pradesh, Gujarat, Maharashtra and Rajasthan are the worst affected states, with up to 64 fatalities and widespread damages to houses, crops and infrastructure.
 Local government response is underway while more storms and heavy rain are expected in southern, southeastern, eastern and northern states over the following days.?

 WASH: The main source of drinking water in rural India are tube-well and boreholes.
 Despite large-scale efforts to increase access to sanitation facilities, the practice of open defecation persists in rural India, increasing the health and protection risks, particularly for women. ?

 Health: India accounts for more than one quarter of the global Tuberculosis burden and more than one third of the world’s malnourished children can be found in the country. ?

 Food: 190,000,000 people are food insecure.
 Natural disasters like flooding can have a long-term negative impact on agriculture and rural livelihoods. ?

 Information Gaps and needs